gabadigital/sharedhousing.github.io/content/faqpages/fee-structure.md

 name: "investor"
 images: "faq.jpg"
 ---
-Investors receive a preferred 10% return and up to 15%.
+Investors receive a preferred 10% return.
 There is a 2% management fee.
 Please call us for more information.